 $ ngrok http 80

-All you have to do is click Visit Site.
+All you have to do is click Visit Site:

 ngrok http --basic-auth="user:password" 80

-After that, you will need to enter a password to access the site.
-If you need to specify a Host for your local site, you can do this using the --host-header option.
-For example, to replace the domain with example.local, use the following command:
+You will then need to enter a password to access the site.
+If you need to specify Host for your local site, this can be done with the --host-header

 ngrok http --host-header="example.local" 80